Understanding Weak Wi-Fi in Industrial Settings

 3. Physical Damage

 Access points in warehouses live dangerous lives.
-Bent antennas, loose mounts, broken connectors—all weaken signal.
+Bent antennas, loose mounts, and broken connectors all weaken the signal.

 4. Bad Cabling or Power